uic-vis/project-3-adam-and-logan/README.md

 ### 2 December 2022

-[Website](https://abeige.github.io/cs424-project3/site/index.html) (There's a lot of data- give it a minute to load.)
+[Visualization Website](https://abeige.github.io/cs424-project3/site/index.html) (There's a lot of data- give it a minute to load.)

 ## The Data